A group of women fight back against a fantasy medieval society that systemically wrongs them.

 Your Death

 You were murdered or lynched in a horrible way.
-Draw a death and keep it secret.
-Choose or invent three words pertaining to it.
-These are your death dice, and you may bet one on a roll related to the relevant word.
+Draw or roll a death.
+Choose three words that represent insights or teachings from this death.
+These become your death dice, and you may bet a single one on a roll, provided you can explain how the word it represents helps.

-Your initial death started a loop of reincarnations that you can only escape by achieving your personal catharsis, but it is known to one of your companions, not you.
+Your death started a loop of reincarnations, where, more often than not, you relive it.
+You know you can only escape this endless cycle by achieving your personal catharsis, but its nature is known to one of your companions, and it is up to them to realize it for you.

 - Hanged.
 Rope, Dangle, Air, Wait, Drop, Heavy.